29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/initial-team-management/team-management.typ

 #figure([#image("./trello.png")], caption: [An example of a trello todo list])
 == Discord & Online Communication
 #grid(columns: 2, gutter: 20pt, [
   As a less formal method of communication, we use both Discord and Whatsapp to discuss team objectives and progress.
-Discord is especially helpful as it helps us to orginise our chats into channels (see right).
+Discord is especially helpful as it helps us to organise our chats into channels (see right).
 Another useful application to discord is sharing files and resources amongst ourselves -- for example we can share small code changes on the discord for testing.
 ], [
   #image("./discord.png", height: 150pt, width: 50pt, fit: "stretch")
 ])
 == Early Season Projects
 We have a list of goals we want to acomplish for early season:
-- Orginised notebook
+- Organised notebook
 - Designed and built drivetrain
 - Designed and built subsystem for mogo manipulation
 - Designed and built subsystem for ring manipulation